puristajs/purista/website/src/README.md

 footer: Made from developers for developers with ❤️ | <a href="/privacy.html">Privacy</a> | <a href="/imprint.html">Imprint</a>
 ---

-# PURISTA
+# PURISTA typescript framework

-A backend framework for building message based domain services.
+PURISTA is a typescript backend based framework, for building message based domain services.
+Build awesome javascript/typescript applications with low overhead.

+Build robust and complex applications with low overhead on a solid base.

 This framework adapts and combines a wide range of different patters from domain driven design, cqrs, microservice, event sourcing and lambda functions.